List of Imperial Diet participants (1792): Structure of the Diet of the Holy Roman Empire in 1792

 The year 1792 was just before the vast changes inspired by the French Revolutionary incursions into Germany.
 The empire was, at that time, divided into several thousand immediate (unmittelbar) territories, but only about three hundred of these had Landeshoheit (the special sort of quasi-sovereignty enjoyed by the states of the Empire), and had representation in the Imperial Diet of the Holy Roman Empire (German Reichstag).
 The Imperial Diet was divided into three so-called collegia—the Council of Electors, the Council of Princes, and the Council of Cities.
 As those who received votes had gradually changed over the centuries, many princes held more than one vote.
-Certain territories which had once held votes in the Diet, as for instance the County of Waldeck or the Duchy of Jülich-Kleve-Berg, no longer retained them, due to the extinction of a dynasty or other causes.
+Certain territories which had once held votes in the Diet, as for instance the County of Waldeck or the United Duchies of Jülich-Cleves-Berg, no longer retained them, due to the extinction of a dynasty or other causes.